-1 Year 3 Years 5 Years 10 Years \$49 \$154 \$269 \$604
+1 Year 3 Years 5 Years 10 Years \$54 \$170 \$296 \$942

 Portfolio Turnover.
-The Fund may pay transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
-A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
-These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 6% of the average value of its portfolio.
+The Fund and the other fund in which the Fund principally invests, the iShares MSCI Germany ETF (the "Underlying Fund"), may pay transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
+A higher portfolio turnover rate for the Fund or the Underlying Fund may indicate higher transaction costs and cause the Fund or the Underlying Fund to incur increased expenses.
+These costs, which are not reflected in Annual Fund Operating Expenses or in the Example (except costs to the Underlying Fund included as part of Acquired Fund Fees and Expenses), affect the Fund's performance.
+From inception, January 31, 2014, to the most recent fiscal year end, the Fund's portfolio turnover rate was 4% of the average value of its portfolio.